nazmulidris/developerlife.com/_posts/2019-10-31-fish-scripting-manual.md

 You can also check the value of the `$status` variable.
 Fish stores the return value in this variable, just after a command is executed.
 Here's [more info](https://fishshell.com/docs/2.3/faq.html) on this.

+When you are writing functions you can use the following keyword to exit functions or loops: `return`.
+This may be followed by a number.
+So here's what it means.

+1. `return` or `return 0` - This means that the function exited normally.
+2. `return 1` or some other number > 0 - This means that the function had some problem.

+You can exit the fish shell itself using `exit`.
+And the integer exit codes have the same meaning as above.

 ### Difference between set -q and test -z